AzureDemos/KubernetesLab/Documentation/ReleasePipelines/README.md

 **/*.xml
 ```

-This task will find all files in our artifacts that are YAML, Json or XML and then replace any values that match a pattern ```#{somethingToBeReplaced}#``` with the variables we have set in Step 4
+This task will find all files in our artifacts that are YAML, Json or XML and then replace any values that match a pattern ```#{somethingToBeReplaced}#``` with the variables we have set

 ![Replace Tokens Config](images/replacetokens.png)